-Bachelor of Arts (Honours) Early Childhood Education & Care CW748
+Bachelor of Education (Honours) in Early Childhood Education and Practice SE913

 - NFQ Level 8